Citi / AAdvantage Platinum Select World Elite Mastercard

 How this card compares

 The Citi / AAdvantage Gold World Elite Mastercard has a lower annual fee and a smaller sign-up bonus.
 But it also carries an introductory 0% APR offer on purchases and balance transfers, which the Platinum Select World Elite MasterCard does not.
+After that, the APR is 16.99% to 24.99% based on your creditworthiness.
 The biggest trade-off with this card?
 It pays a flat 1 mile per $1 spent on all purchases, and not the 2-for-1 of the Platinum Select.

 You won’t get a free checked bag either, so if you usually travel with a big suitcase, it’s probably worth it to pay the extra $45 to own the Platinum Select.